nverselab/Scripting-Challenges/PowerShell/Challenge 002 - Deploying Payloads/README.md

 ## Expert Task

-1. Using only PowerShell and , create a Scheduled Task to perform both the Core and Advanced Tasks daily as System.
+1. Using only PowerShell, create a Scheduled Task to perform both the Core and Advanced Tasks daily as System.